Roald Kruit on February 17, 2017

 In addition to keeping your team small, you also want to find team members who care about solving business problems (rather than people who prefer to build solutions based on detailed requirements).

 Look for people who want to test their limits, have some technical acumen, but also understand business challenges.
 These people exist across your organization, not just within the IT department.
-We’ve seen a host of individuals make the move to rapid development, coming from business analyst, UX, front-end web design, and business intelligence backgrounds.
+A host of individuals are able to successfully make the transition, coming from business analyst, UX, front-end web design, and business intelligence backgrounds.

 In the end, it’s the people who make your project successful.
 Selecting the right initial team is the cornerstone of success, not just for your first project but for your entire bimodal IT program.